-The Conductor Deck MCP server lets Claude Desktop, ChatGPT, and Cursor control your Stream Deck — run workflows, push button states, trigger alerts, and browse 2,000+ integrations.
-Free, open, and installable in 60 seconds.
+The Conductor Deck MCP server lets Claude Desktop, ChatGPT, and Cursor control your Stream Deck: run workflows, push button states, trigger alerts, and browse workflow templates.
+Five tools have live handlers, while four additional registered tools are discoverable stubs that return structured availability details.

 Get Claude Desktop talking to your Stream Deck in three steps.